Pyrosequencing: Procedure

 where PPi is pyrophosphate, APS is adenosine 5-phosphosulfate, ATP is adenosine triphosphate, O2 is dioxygen, AMP is adenosine monophosphate, is carbon dioxide, and hv is light.

 Limitations

-Currently, a limitation of the method is that the lengths of individual reads of DNA sequence are in the neighborhood of 300-500 nucleotides, shorter than the 800-1000 obtainable with chain termination methods (e.g. Sanger sequencing).
+Pyrosequencing can have difficulty accurately determining the length of homopolymer regions, which can result in sequencing errors.
 This can make the process of genome assembly more difficult, particularly for sequences containing a large amount of repetitive DNA.
 Also, lack of a proof-reading activity limits accuracy of this method.

 Commercialization

 Pyrosequencing AB, a company based in Uppsala, Sweden, was founded with venture capital provided by HealthCap in order to commercialize machinery and reagents for sequencing short stretches of DNA using the pyrosequencing technique.
 Pyrosequencing AB was listed on the Stockholm Stock Exchange in 1999.
 When Pyrosequencing AB acquired Biotage LLC, a U.S.-based company, and other companies, in 2003, the company was renamed Biotage AB.
 The pyrosequencing and other biomedical units of Biotage AB were sold to Qiagen in 2008.
 The pyrosequencing technology was licensed to 454 Life Sciences.
 454 developed an array-based pyrosequencing technology that emerged as a platform for large-scale DNA sequencing, including genome sequencing and metagenomics.

 Roche acquired 454 Life Sciences, and announced the discontinuation of the 454 sequencing platform in 2013.
 The 454 sequencing platform was replaced, in part, by Illumina dye sequencing, and by Applied Biosystems sequencing products.